justinemter/pseudo-channel/README.md

-# pseudo-channel - Plex Controller for Home-brewed TV Channel
+# PseudoChannel.py - a Plex Controller for Home-Brewed TV Channels
-This is a python based cli-app using the python-plex-api to control a plex-client and act like a real TV channel with show scheduling, commercial breaks, movie nights, etc.

 Joined by the author of [Fake TV](https://medium.com/@Fake.TV), this project aims at tackling one issue: creating a fake tv channel experience with your own media library (movies, tv shows, commercials, etc.).
 The idea is super simple... when you turn on your TV, rather than hopping straight to Netflix, you can choose to watch your own channel of curated media like a real channel, with randomized movie time blocks, weekend morning cartoons, 90's commercials to fill up gaps and more.
 We aim to add a ton of neat features but the basic idea is to have something that feels like a real TV channel.
 That being said it isn't supposed to "pause" nor are you supposed to intervene too much.
 Just like a real channel you are presented with a channel that you define once and let it go as it advances in series episodes, playing random movies where specified (defined by various parameters like genre, "Kevin Bacon", etc.).
 Think: weekday movie nights @ 8:00 PM.
 Or perhaps you want to further specify your weekly Wednesday evening movie be a movie in your Plex library that stars "Will Smith".
 Currently the latter feature among many others are being developed but this is the goal.
 PseudoChannel is built to interface with the Plex media server.
 So if you want to have your very own PseudoChannel, you first need to set up your home server using [Plex](https://www.plex.tv/).
 After that you can come back here to learn how to setup everything else.
 Please note that we just started this project so everything is evolving rapidly.
 Check back often.
 We aim to have a decent working "alpha" version within a week or so.
 This readme / the how-to guide will all be very user friendly.
 Although this app runs using Python and the command line, we aim to make all of it as easy as possible to understand for those who are intimidated by this sort of technology.

 ![Generated HTML schedule](http://i.imgur.com/uTGRYIp.png)

-## Features So Far:

-- [x] Generate Daily Schedule of TV Show episodes based on user defined TV Shows.
-- [x] Add a controller to query the local generated pseudo_tv.db to see when to trigger the next media.
-- [x] Add episode duration checking & adjust daily generated schedule based on these results...
-- [x] Generate daily html schedule (saved in ./schedules directory).
-Can be served via webserver.
-- [ ] Add Google Calendar integration to easily schedule your PseudoChannel.
-- [ ] Add "commercial injection" & user defined "defaults" to fill up gaps between content.
-- [ ] Bug fixes.
-- [ ] List of features from reddit.

-If interested in this project, check back very soon when the beta is up.
+If interested in this project, check back very soon when the alpha is up.
 It's close and a tiny bit more user friendly. :)

 ## How to Use (in the case someone stumbles across this and wants to try it before its polished):